 (a) Licence income

-Technology and product licensing revenue represents amounts earned for licenses granted under licensing agreements, including up-front payments.
+Technology and product licensing revenue represents amounts earned for licenses granted under licensing agreements and recognized over time.
 Revenues relating to up-front payments are recognised when the obligations related to the revenues have been completed.

 Revenues for maintenance and support services are recognised in the accounting periods in which the services are rendered.